pr9000/doclang/iso-standard.md

 - `licenses` Indicate one or more licenses covering use of the documents.
 - `data_classification` One or more data classifications can be given for the document content.
 In general, data classification is not globally standardized.
 Organizations usually define a classification system suitable for their respective mission.
 These elements allow an organization to classify document sensitivity in their own terms.
 - `acceptable_use` Organizations may express acceptable use cases for the provided document data.
-- `stewardship` provides a name and/or organization with governance responsibility at the document's creator organzation.
+- `stewardship` Provides the name of a person and/or organization with governance responsibility at the document owning  organzation.
-- `access_policy` provides the ability to reference access policy as well as enumerate roles which can access the data.
+- `access_policy` Provides the ability to express access policy as well as enumerate roles allowed to access the data.
 Similar to data classification, there are no standards specifying role semantics.
-This element allows organizations to express access policy and roles in their own terms.
+This element allows organizations to describe access policy and roles in their own terms.
-- `retention_policy` allows organizations to state retention objectives regaridng the document data.
+- `retention_policy` Allows organizations to state retention objectives for the document data.
-- `compliance_requirements` state the compliance frameworks - regulatory or industrial - governance the lifecycle and use of the documents.
+- `compliance_requirements` States the compliance frameworks - regulatory or industrial - governing the lifecycle and use of the documents.

 Example use of these elements is shown below: